3500 calorie hypertrophy diet

 Middle of the morning

-100g whole grain bread
+100g wholemeal bread

 80g Tuna